 As new settlers arrived they had to learn to adapt the skills that they learned in their former homes for life in the Sunshine State.
 Women learned to wear cotton instead of wool, men learned to grow crops in the “tomato sand” along the river, and families travelled by wooden boats instead of horse and wagon.
 Some of their new knowledge came from trial and error.
 Other information was gleaned from the settlers who came before them.

 Families also played a large part in transferring skills to the next generation.
-In the community that became known as Cortez for example, five fisherman from North Carolina’s Carteret County, Charlie Jones, Jim Guthries, William Fulford, Nathan Fulford and Sanders Fulford (three brothers) are given credit for creating Cortez in the 1880s.
+In the community that became known as Cortez for example, five fishermen from North Carolina’s Carteret County - Charlie Jones, Jim Guthries, William Fulford, Nathan Fulford and Sanders Fulford (three brothers) - are given credit for creating Cortez in the 1880s.
 Along with them came their wives, children and parents.
-They chose Hunter’s Point, later named Cortez for its small safe harbor and plentiful fish, especially mullet.
+They chose Hunter’s Point, later named Cortez, for its small safe harbor and plentiful fish, especially mullet.
 From generation to generation, the men and women of Cortez taught the crafts of quilt making, canning, fishing, net mending and other skills necessary to survive.
 They lived off the land and sea and so did their children and their children’s children.